souryacs/LitRevw/SpatialTranscriptomics.md

     - The multinomial distribution is employed to decide the membership of individual cells/spots in a cluster
         - cluster refinement is done by the EM algorithm.
     - Implemented in the Giotto toolbox framework [Dries et al. Genome Biology 2021](https://pubmed.ncbi.nlm.nih.gov/33685491/).
+    - scRNA-seq clustering: Top n genes are selected.
+K means clustering (guide).
+    - Spatial information is modeled by HMRF approach -  refine the clusters and generate the spatial domain.
+        - For HMRF, spatial distance between the nodes is computed using weighted gene expression (based on selected top variable genes).

 [Spatial transcriptomics at subspot resolution with BayesSpace - Zhao et al. Nat Biotech 2021](https://pubmed.ncbi.nlm.nih.gov/34083791/)

     - Implements BayesSpace to model ST data.
     - Minor adjustments of HMRF by implementing MCMC instead of EM algorithm in the spatial refinement.
     - Also, employs a fixed precision matrix (similar across individual clusters for less parameter estimation).
+    - Inferred expression values are actually at PC level.
+So XGBoost prediction model is employed to convert PC values into raw gene expression.
     - Employs t-distributed error model to identify spatial clusters.
 Robust against outliers.
     - Performs resolution enhancement by segmenting each spot into subspots (9 or 6 depending on the platform).
         - Equal division of spots into subspots based on the diameter, without any quantitative model.
         - Visium spots contain ~20 cells so subspots contain ~3 cells.
+    - DEGs are generated from the gene expression values obtained from enhanced resolution.

 ## Imaging based methods